 The Conference was a stand-alone structure with a Commodore and other officers, an annual printed document, dues, awards, and a bank account.
-In the 1980s attendance began to decline, mostly due to the growth of weeknight racing that did not require two weekend days six times a season.
-At the end of the 1999 season, after 32 years of providing great racing, the Conference closed down.
+In the 1980s attendance began to decline, mostly due to the growth of weeknight racing that did not require getting crew for two weekend days six times a summer.
+At the end of the 2000 season, after 33 years of providing great racing, the Conference closed down.

 A core group was formed to try to achieve the above objective.
-That group included the regatta chairs of the four clubs: Lea Ann Smith from MBBC, Mark Stata from VSC, Wendy Friant from RSYC, and Dave Powlison, who asked me, as head of race management, to represent LCYC.
+That group included race officials of the four clubs: Lea Ann from MBBC, Mark Stata from VSC, Wendy Friant from RSYC, and Dale from LCYC.
 Also included were four adjunct participants: Don Brush & Jeff Hill, past Racing Conference competitors; and Peter Levin & Skip McClellan who had volunteered to be scorers.
-Keith Kennedy participated as my race management sidekick at LCYC.
+Keith Kennedy participated as Dale’s race management sidekick at LCYC.

-To provide more LCYC opinions to the process than just my own, with Dave Powlison’s concurrence I convened an exploratory session on Mar 21 comprised of the four class representatives to the LCYC Regatta Committee: Walt Marti for Class A, Gene Cloutier for Class B, John O’Rourke for Class C, and Mike Barker from Class JaM.
+To provide more LCYC opinions to the process than just his own, Dale convened an exploratory session comprised of the four class representatives to the LCYC Regatta Committee: Walt Marti for Class A, Gene Cloutier for Class B, John O’Rourke for Class C, and Mike Barker for Class JaM.
 Also attending that session were Jeff Hill; the two volunteer scorers, Peter Levin & Skip McClellan; and Wendy Friant, the Regatta Chair of Royal Savage Yacht Club.
 Lea Ann could not attend.

-Here is the agenda I made for that session and the positions on each item that were agreed to by consensus by those present.
-These were then passed on to the core group for their use and consideration as they began the larger task of putting together the format for the new Series.
+Here is the agenda for that session and the positions on each item that were agreed to by consensus of those present.
+These were then passed on to the core group for their use and consideration as they began the larger task of putting together the format for a new lake-wide racing competition.

 Consensus: There should be two Series:

-• One, the Cannon Series, for first, second, third overall among all boats from anywhere on the lake – Cannon trophy for first, recognition for second and third.
+• The Cannon Series, for first, second, third overall among all boats from anywhere on the lake – Cannon trophy for first, recognition for second and third.

-• One, the Option Series, for top ranking by class among all boats from anywhere on the lake – no trophies, recognition for first, second, and third in each of Classes A, B, C, and JaM.
+• The ‘Option’ Series, for top ranking by class among all boats from anywhere on the lake – recognition for first, second, and third in each of Spin classes A, B, C, D and JaM.

 Would the series be race-based or club-based? . . .